-At Smile House, we’ve had several patients ask us about the merits of toothpastes containing baking soda.
-In this article, we explain why baking soda is a popular additive in toothpaste, and how it affects your teeth.
+At Smile House, we’ve had several patients ask us about the merits of toothpaste containing baking soda.
+This article explains why baking soda is a popular additive in toothpaste and how it affects your teeth.

 Baking soda is gentle on your teeth

 Studies have found that baking soda is one of the softest abrasives found in toothpaste (Hara and Turssi, 2017).
 In fact, compared to other abrasives, it’s much gentler on your teeth.
 For this reason, baking soda toothpaste may be appropriate for patients at high risk of developing dental erosion.
 Likewise, those who have dental resin composites or acrylic resin dentures may benefit from using baking soda toothpaste (Hara and Turssi 2017).